 - A copy of the applicant’s CV.
 The college and OAA prefer an abbreviated CV if it is readily available, but will accept a full CV if creating an abbreviated one entails extra work for the applicant.

 - If applicable, a copy of notification of fellowships or any letters of invitation to other institutions that are related to the leave (e.g., invitation to do research at another institution or library; details about a fellowship or grant that will off-set the reduction in salary for a full-year leave)

-Faculty members interested in applying for FPL should submit an on-line application by January 18, 2019 or by the departmental/school deadline, whichever comes first.
+Faculty members interested in applying for FPL should submit an online application by January 27, 2023 or by the departmental or school deadline, whichever comes first.